-Example 1: According to second law motion if we want to produce an acceleration in football then a large force will be required to put on the ball.
-In the same ratio to which force is applied on the ball will be accelerated.
+Example 1: According to the second law motion if we want to produce an acceleration in football then a large force will be required to put on the ball.
+In the same ratio to which force is applied the ball will accelerate.

-Example 2: Landing of high jump initially done on the sand but with the time change now landing of the high jump will be done on the mats as according to second law when the rate of change of momentum will be done in a large period less force will be produced which will help to avoid injury.
-So according to second law landing on the mats is more favourable for the high jumper to avoid injury.
+Example 2: Landing of a high jump was initially done on the sand but with the time change now landing of a high jump will be done on the mats as according to the second law when the rate of change of momentum will be done in the large period less force will be produced which will help to avoid injury.
+So according to the second law landing on the mats is more favourable for a high jumper to avoid injury.